RFS At A Glance

 Faculty and Staff Profile

-We currently employ over 165 highly-qualified faculty and staff members, mostly from the local community along with a number of international teachers.
+We currently employ over 189 highly-qualified faculty and staff members, mostly from the local community along with a number of international teachers.
 Along with our school principals, a number of Department Heads are responsible for the development of the curricula and encouraging teachers to use innovative teaching methods.
 Training programs are an essential part of the professional development of all teachers; IB, MYP, and PYP teachers are required to attend official IBO training conferences.
-The student to teacher ratio is 10:1.
+The teacher to student ratio is 10.4:1.

 51% Males; 49% Females